Claudine Longet: Arrest and trial

-Longet was arrested and charged with fatally shooting her boyfriend, Olympic skier Vladimir "Spider" Sabich, at his home in Aspen, Colorado, on 21 March 1976.
+Longet was arrested and charged with fatally shooting her boyfriend, Olympic skier Vladimir "Spider" Sabich, at his home in Aspen, Colorado, on March 21, 1976.
 At her trial, Longet claimed the gun accidentally discharged as Sabich was showing her how it worked.
 Williams publicly supported Longet throughout the trial, paid for her legal defense team, and escorted her to and from the courthouse.
 Asked later about his unwavering support of his ex-wife, Williams said, "She is the mother of my children and we never stopped being friends.
 We just didn't want to be married anymore."

-The Pitkin County Sheriff's Office and 9th Colorado Judicial district's investigative office made two procedural errors that aided Longet's defense: They took a blood sample from her without first obtaining a warrant, and they seized her diary without a warrant.
+The Pitkin County Sheriff's Office and 9th Colorado Judicial district's investigative office made two procedural errors that aided Longet's defense: They both took a blood sample from her and seized her diary without first obtaining a warrant.
 According to prosecutors, the sample showed the presence of cocaine in her blood, and her diary reportedly contradicted her claim that her relationship with Sabich had not soured.
 To further muddle the prosecution's case, the gun was mishandled by weapons non-experts.
 As they were unable to cite any of the disallowed material, prosecutors used the autopsy report to suggest that when Sabich was shot, he was bent over, facing away, and at least 1.80 m from Longet, which would be inconsistent with the position and relative distance of someone who is demonstrating the operation of a firearm.

 The jury convicted her of negligent homicide and sentenced her to pay a small fine and spend 30 days in jail.
 The trial judge, George E. Lohr, allowed Longet to choose the days to be served, believing this arrangement would allow her to spend time with her children.
 She decided to serve most of her sentence on weekends.
-Critical reaction to the verdict and sentencing was exacerbated when she subsequently vacationed with her defense attorney, Ronald D. Austin, who was married then.
+Critical reaction to the verdict and sentencing was exacerbated when she subsequently vacationed with her then-married defense attorney, Ronald D. Austin.
 Longet and Austin later married.
-As of 2023, they still live in Aspen.
+As of 2023, they still lived in Aspen.

 After the criminal trial, the Sabich family initiated civil proceedings to sue Longet.
 The case eventually was resolved out of court, with the provision that Longet never discuss or write about the killing or the settlement.